Strategy11/formidable-forms/readme.txt

 == Frequently Asked Questions ==
-= How do I get started with the best forms for WordPress? = The fastest way to build a form is to use the contact form example we built for you.
+= How do I get started with the best forms for WordPress? = The fastest way to build a form is to use the example we built for you.
 After you activate Formidable, insert [formidable id=contact-form] on the WordPress page of your choice.

 Go to the Formidable page and click "add new".
 Choose the Contact Us form template or another free template and click "Create".